tonymays/GoRestAPI-MongoDb/README.md

 ```bash
 $ ./app
 ```
-* Notes: the first time you run the app the server will initialize itself by creating the root user, role, based permissions etc.
+* The first time you run the app the server will initialize itself by creating the root user, role, base permissions etc.
 ```bash
 initializing new server
 ------------------------------------------------------------